CEI-lab/ece3400-2018/docs/lab4.md

 ### Team FPGA

- Congrats, you've been chosen to be a part of Team FPGA.
+ Congrats, you're on Team FPGA.
 Grab the DE0-Nano and the VGA adapter, and get to work!
- You'll be responsible for writing data into the provided Dual_Port M9K RAM and reading it out to the VGA display.
+ You'll be responsible for writing data into the provided Dual_Port M9K RAM, reading it out to the VGA display, and detecting the color of the bits in the RAM.

 #### Setup